syncfusion-content/javascript-docs/js/Dialog/Behavior-Settings.md

 The output for **Dialog** control when **showRoundedCorner** is “**true**” is as follows.

-{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img11.png" Caption="Dialog with showRoundedCorner"%}
+{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img11.png" %}